-- The Respondent's belief arose from the Respondent's own intoxication or recklessness; - The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or - The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: - o asleep or unconscious; - unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; or - unable to communicate due to a mental or physical condition.
+- The Respondent's belief arose from the Respondent's own intoxication or recklessness; - The Respondent did not take reasonable steps to ascertain whether the Complainant affirmatively consented; or - The Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was: - o asleep or unconscious; - o unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication; or - o unable to communicate due to a mental or physical condition.

-Decision-Maker: The person [or group of people - the District may use one or more] who will oversee the live hearing and make a determination of responsibility.
-[The following is optional language: The District may have one Decision-Maker determine whether the Respondent is responsible, and another Decision-Maker determine the appropriate level of penalty for the conduct.]
+Decision-Maker: Designees from student services, academic affairs and human resources (change color) person [or group of people - the District may use one or more] who will oversee the live hearing and make a determination of responsibility.
 The Decision-Maker cannot be the Title IX Coordinator or the investigator.